 Background

 Lean PLM optimizes product lifecycle processes by reducing waste and strengthening traceability across design, approval, and production activities.
 The addition of AI automates traceability and compliance tasks, generates audit-ready documentation, and supports quality-by-design initiatives.
-Research indicates that AI-driven compliance checks can reduce manual testing by 31%, raise test coverage by 27%, lower scrap rates by 28%, and increase overall equipment effectiveness by 23%1European Journal of Computer Science and Information Technology,13(20),16-29, 2025.
-In regulated sectors such as medical devices, embedded AI agents deliver real-time traceability matrices and active regulatory compliance support2Challenges of Integrating AI to ALM/PLM Environments – Munich-Tes.
+Research indicates that AI-driven compliance checks can reduce manual testing by 31%, raise test coverage by 27%, lower scrap rates by 28%, and increase overall equipment effectiveness by 23%[1].
+In regulated sectors such as medical devices, embedded AI agents deliver real-time traceability matrices and active regulatory compliance support[2].

 Details

 Risk assessments highlighted possible disruptions to certification data stemming from AI interactions with PLM or quality management systems (QMS)-notably in additive manufacturing under standards such as AS9100 or ISO 13485.
-Organizations mitigated these risks through phased rollouts beginning with read-only access, implementing dual-entry verification of agent changes, and deploying immutable logs to preserve certification records7Agentic AI and Metal-AM Workflows: Bridging Advanced AI and Shop-Floor Reality – Inside Metal Additive Manufacturing.
+Organizations mitigated these risks through phased rollouts beginning with read-only access, implementing dual-entry verification of agent changes, and deploying immutable logs to preserve certification records[7].

 Outlook